SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 1. In ADT's Project Explorer, navigate to ***Core Data Services --> Data Definitions*** and double-click on the ABAP CDS View `Z_CDS_EPM_BUPA`.<br><br>
 ![](/exercises/dd1/images/dd1-010a.JPG)<br><br>

-2. Under the existing list of annotations, enter the following lines:<br>
+2. Under the existing list of annotations, enter the following lines:
 ```abap
 @Analytics:{
     dataExtraction: {